The art of failure

 The movie, made in 2000, is based on the true story of Carl Brashear (portrayed by Cuba Gooding, Jr.), a black man who grew up in a dirt-poor farm in Kentucky.
 He joined the US Navy, aspiring to be a Master Diver, something unheard of for non-whites in the racist days of the 1950s.
 In an early scene, when Brashear first reports for duty, he is told that the only future for a black man in the Navy is to become either a cook, an officer’s valet (personal servant) or be kicked out.

 Brashear overcomes heart-rending difficulties to qualify as Diver, and then, after losing one leg because of a freak accident, goes on to become Master Diver, the pinnacle of the profession.

 The movie left me breathless.
 But I didn’t feel embarrassed nor depressed that I lack the iron will of Brashear to strive for success – something I would have felt a decade ago.
 I merely found the story entertaining, and its message heartening enough to chew over in my mind.

 These days, I find failure comfortable, accommodating and forgiving.
-It gives me time to have fun, laugh at myself, and, best of all, to practise meditation and collect my mind for the terrible bardo – life’s final transition – to another existence.
+It gives me time to have fun, sleep late, and, best of all, to practise meditation and collect my mind for the terrible bardo – life’s final transition – to another existence.

 – December 25, 2008